 - Humans learn by example.
 We learn our very basic fundamental interaction skills when we are very young by watching the adults around us and learning the ‘template’ for human interaction.
 Later in life, we might learn something by hearing instructions but mastery comes by trying it out or participating in watching someone else do it in real life.

-- We learn to be in a relationship, as very young children, before we even really realize what a relationship is, by watching those around us who are in relationships.
-Usually, we are only privvy to the inside workings of a relationship by watching our parents.
-This is why children of abusive homes often go on to be in abusive relationships, as an extreme example – why we look for our parents in our mates.
-Because those are the examples or templates that we feel very comfortable with (minus any conscious effor t to break those templates).
+- We learn to be in a relationship, as very young children, before we even really realize what a relationship is, by observing the relationships around us.
+Usually, we are only privy to the inside workings of a relationship by watching our parents.
+This is why children of abusive homes often go on to be in abusive relationships, as an extreme example.
+Why we tend to look for our parents in our mates.
+Those are the examples or templates that we feel very comfortable with (minus any conscious effort to break those templates).

 - Many people don’t have an example of healthy, constructive communication.
 Most of us did not grow up in homes in which our parents had a perfect storybook relationship.
 I know that because I know that over 50% of marriages in the US end in divorce.
 Of the other 50%, a good proportion believe they should stick it out no matter what, due to traditional or religious values and expectations – which does not a healthy, happy relationship make.

 We’ve all been in situations in which we had to reach up, excel or advance to meet the expectations of a given situation.
-Either by buying a nice suit or dress and putting on those manners that mom taught us but we never have to use for a higher class function, by learning a new skill set to fit into a particular company role or department or even learning new skills and behaviors to be more like someone who we admire.
-By leading by example, not only do you pave the way for them to respond to you in a more positive way by showing them compassion and empathy and communicating with them in a non abrasive way but you give them an example to aspire to or grow towards.
+When you are making a difficult co-parenting situation better, it’s no exception.
+You pave the way for them to respond to you in a more positive way by showing them compassion and empathy and communicating with them in a non abrasive way.
+By leading by example, you take the first step towards actualizing that better way of being.